gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

 #### Trigger on-demand snapshot compaction

-`etcd-druid` provides a configurable [etcd-events-threshold](https://github.com/gardener/etcd-druid/blob/master/docs/proposals/02-snapshot-compaction.md#druid-flags) flag.
+`Etcd-druid` provides a configurable [etcd-events-threshold](https://github.com/gardener/etcd-druid/blob/master/docs/proposals/02-snapshot-compaction.md#druid-flags) flag.
 When this threshold is breached, then a [snapshot compaction](https://github.com/gardener/etcd-druid/blob/master/docs/proposals/02-snapshot-compaction.md) is triggered for the etcd cluster.
 However, there are scenarios where an ad-hoc snapshot compaction may be required.

 ##### Possible scenarios